web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 * use a packet inspection tool such as #Wireshark to check all packets coming into your machine and going out
 * using something like https://charlesproxy.com to see all the traffic
-* Android: Feel free to test it at @ExodusPrivacy, a friendly service to investigate Android apps.
+* Android: Feel free to test it at [Exodus Privacy](https://exodus-privacy.eu.org/en/), a friendly service to investigate Android apps.
-* Android: check @fdroidorg and verify the “no anti-features” tag.
-We’ve worked hard to remove dependency on third-party services and strictly require user’s consent before opting-in to sharing information.
+* Android: check https://f-droid.org and verify the “no anti-features” tag (like dependency on third-party services).
 [Example](https://f-droid.org/en/packages/com.nighthawkapps.wallet.android/)